Prayer Vigils Across Europe Planned for Charlie Gard

 Edward Pentin began reporting on the Pope and the Vatican with Vatican Radio before moving on to become the Rome correspondent for the National Catholic Register.
 He has also reported on the Holy See and the Catholic Church for a number of other publications including Newsweek, Newsmax, Zenit, The Catholic Herald, and The Holy Land Review, a Franciscan publication specializing in the Church and the Middle East.
 Edward is the author of “The Rigging of a Vatican Synod?
 An Investigation into Alleged Manipulation at the Extraordinary Synod on the Family”, published by Ignatius Press.
 Follow him on Twitter @edwardpentin

-Italian faithful last night took part in Eucharistic Adoration for Charlie Gard, the 10-month old English baby whose parents were denied by courts not to take him to the U.S. for experimental treatment that could save or prolong his life.
+Italian faithful last night took part in Eucharistic Adoration for Charlie Gard, the 10-month old English baby whose parents were denied permission by courts to take him to the U.S. for experimental treatment that could save or prolong his life.

 The holy hour, at Santa Maria in Ara Coeli in Rome, came after protests at the British embassy in Rome on Saturday, as well as a prayer vigil and recitation of the Rosary in St. Peter’s Square.
 They were the first of a number of prayer vigils planned across the continent.